vetty88/equestrian-comps/README.md

 <h1> ## Equestrian-Comps </h1>

-  This app is for horse riders to record their horses and competition achievements to reflect on and map results
+  This React (MERN) app is for horse riders to record the details of their horses and competition achievements.
+This allows equestrians to reflect on and map results for each horse in their team.

   Screenshot of Project (Google Chrome):
   ![Screenshot](./Screen.PNG?raw=true)